 When it comes to websites, forms are one of the most versatile elements you can use.
-Forms are what makes it possible for users to contact you, take quizzes, and input all kinds of data you can imagine.
-With WordPress, you have plenty of options to help you add forms, but that doesn’t mean there isn’t any room for improvement by new tools.
+Forms are what make it possible for users to contact you, take quizzes, and input all kinds of data you can imagine.
+With WordPress, you have plenty of options to help you add forms, but that doesn’t mean there isn’t any room for improvement with new tools.

 In this article, we’re going to take a look at the new form creation plugin Forminator, which has become one of the best WordPress form plugins out there.
 This is a free all-in-one tool from WPMU DEV that enables you to build almost any type of form-based element.
 We’ll be taking a good look at the plugin in action and talk about whether you should give it a shot.

 What Makes Forms Essential for Your Website

 When you need to input data into a website or an app, you usually do so through a form.
 These come in many shapes and sizes, and include several different types of ‘fields’.

 A classic example is a standard contact form, which is usually made up solely of text fields.
 However, you can also include drop-down menus, radio button fields, and plenty more options.

 Almost every website uses forms in one way or another, which is what makes them such an essential element.
 As such, it’s important that you have a tool that lets you create multiple types of forms and options for customization.

 With WordPress, you already have plenty of plugins that let you create every type of form.
 Let’s take a look at a new contender in that field.

 An Introduction to the Forminator Plugin

 The Forminator plugin is the newest tool from WPMU DEV.
 You may know them as the team behind several other popular plugins, such as Hummingbird, WP Smush, and Custom Sidebars.